yousuf-e/solo-proj/README.md

   - [X] have a nice clean background
   - [X] use nice fonts
 - [X] setup input page
+- [X] connect inputs so that filling out the form adds a entry to the database
+- [X] add a delete button to each card to remove it from the db
 - [ ] setup input directions to be richtext
+- [ ] unmount compnent on delete
 - [ ] make input page an accordian
-- [ ] add a delete button to each card to remove it from the db
-- [ ] add a save button to each card
 - [ ] style the inputs so that they are clean
+- [ ] Style each card to that ti looks liek an article
+- [ ] setup header
+- [ ] add a heart button to each card
+- [ ] add a favicon
 - [ ] setup filter section
 - [ ] ~no full recipe page~
-- [ ] setup header
-- [ ] add a favicon
 - [ ] add an image to each db entry
 - [ ] have the image populate on each card